How Reliable are Causal Probing Interventions?: Experimental Setting

-To test our evaluation framework experimentally, we need a task with a clear causal structure.
-We start with the simplest possible case, where labels are fully determined by the value of a single binary causal variable $Z_c$, with a second binary environmental variable $Z_e$ that influences inputs and may be spuriously correlated with the label (meaning that LLMs might still leverage it in performing the task).
-By intervening on each of these variables, we can calculate how well the target variable is damaged (completeness) and how little the opposite variable is damaged (selectivity).
-We also want a task that BERT performs well, allowing us to assess the extent to which its performance is attributable to its representation of the causal variable $Z_c$ versus the spuriously-correlated environmental variable $Z_e$.
+\paragraph{LLMs} We test our framework in experiments across six language models: BERT \cite{bert}, GPT-2 \cite{radford2019language}, three Pythia models (160M, 1.4B, and 6.9B; \citealp{biderman2023pythia}), and Llama 3.2 (3B, instruction-tuned; \citealp{grattafiori2024llama3}).
+We include BERT and GPT-2 to test causal probing methods in more traditional settings they were originally designed for -- e.g., BERT (an encoder-only masked language model) has been very extensively studied in causal probing \cite{ravfogel2020inlp,rogers2021bertology,elazar2021amnesic,ravfogel2021counterfactual,lasri2022probing,ravfogel2022kernel,ravfogel2023linear,davies2023calm}, and many methods have been designed specifically with this model in mind.
+We include the range of Pythia models to study how these methods scale and generalize to the popular GPT-like family of architectures (decoder-only models trained on autoregressive language modeling).
+Finally, we account for the effect of popular post-training techniques like instruction-tuning and RLHF by studying the selected Llama model.\footnote{ For information on post-training of the \texttt{Llama-3.2-3B-Instruct} model used in our experiments, see: \url{https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct\#training-data} }

-To fulfill both criteria, we select the cloze prompting task of \textbf{subject-verb agreement}, which has also been the subject of analysis in multiple prior causal probing works \cite{lasri2022probing,ravfogel2021counterfactual}.
-Each instance in this task takes the form $\langle \rvx_i, y_i \rangle$ where $\rvx_i$ is a sentence such as ``the girl with the keys \mask the door,'' and the task of the LLM is to predict $\Pr_M(y_i | \rvx) > \Pr_M(y_i' | \rvx)$ (here, that $y =$ ``locks'' rather than ``lock'').
-The causal variable $Z_c$ for this task is the number of the subject, because (grammatically) this is the only variable the number of the verb depends on.
-The values $Z_c$ can take are \texttt{Sg} and \texttt{Pl}.
-The environmental variable $Z_e$ is the number of the noun immediately preceding the \mask token when that noun is not the subject.
-Most commonly, this is the object of a prepositional phrase (e.g., in the earlier example, this would be ``keys'' in the phrase ``with the keys'').
-The values $Z_e$ can take are also \texttt{Sg} and \texttt{Pl}.
+\paragraph{Task} Following several prior causal probing works \cite{lasri2022probing,ravfogel2021counterfactual,arora2024causalgym}, we select the prompting task of \textbf{subject-verb agreement}.
+(In \cref{apx:ioi}, we also repeat some experiments for the IOI task introduced by \citealt{wang2023ioi}.)
+In subject-verb agreement, each data point takes the form $\langle \rvx_i, y_i \rangle$ where $\rvx_i$ is a sentence such as ``the boy with the keys \mask the door,'' and the task of the LLM is to predict $\Pr_M(y_i | \rvx) > \Pr_M(y_i' | \rvx)$ (here, that $y_i =$ ``locks'' rather than $y_i' =$ ``lock'') -- see the example in \cref{fig:framework}.
+The causal variable $Z_c$ is the number of the subject (\texttt{Sg} or \texttt{Pl}), because (grammatically) this is the only variable that determines the number of the verb in English.
+The environmental (non-causal) variable $Z_e$ is the number (\texttt{Sg} or \texttt{Pl}) of the noun immediately preceding the verb to be conjugated when that noun is not the subject (e.g., ``keys'' in the phrase ``with the keys'').
+Note that, in this work, we consider a task in the simplest experimental setting (two binary properties) that allows us to study interventions using our framework; however, nothing in our methodology precludes the use of more properties, or properties with more possible values.